pulumi/docs/content/docs/troubleshooting/_index.md

 ```

 In this form, the ProviderResource is explicitly registered first, allowin it to be safely used *synchronously* in the data-source
 calls.
-The data-source results can be used immediately, without needing to operate on them as promises (i.e. no need for `await` or
+This registration should generally be done right after creating the provider.
+With this form the data-source results can be used immediately, without needing to operate on them as promises (i.e. no need for `await` or
 `.then(...)`).

 ### Compat

 Currently, a warning is issued so as to not break existing code that is functionality properly.
-In a future version, Pulumi *may* be updated to throw instead of producing a warning when this happens.
+In a future version, Pulumi *may* be
+updated to throw instead of producing a warning when this happens.
 It is recommended that Pulumi apps be updated to use one of the
 above forms to prevent breakage in the future.